M17-Project/Module_17/README.md

 * Replaced PSU with in-stock parts
 * Replaced MAX3232 with simple 5V/3.3V level shifters as most, if not all, radios use either 5V or 3.3V TTL instead of RS232
 * Replaced STM32F405RGT6 with GD32F405RGT6 - these ICs are pin and code compatible

+### Revision 0.1e
+* Replaced digital potentiometers with multiturn ones to improve parts availability
+* Moved the TX potentiometer from the op-amp's output to between STM32 and the first op-amp
+* Added power-on button
+* Fixed misc BOM errors and removed a few unnecessary components from the schematic

+#### Errata of Revision 0.1e
+R31 has too high value.
+Add a 2.2k resistor across it (in parallel) to increase the sound volume coming from the speaker.
+Alternatively, replace R31 with a 1.8k or 2k resistor.

 ### Future revisions
 Future revisions will feature at least additional power supply options and will be designed with an enclosure in mind.